-The following are the basic definitions you should be familiar with before getting deeper into Docker.
+The following are the basic definitions anyone needs to understand before getting deeper into Docker.
 For further definitions, an extensive Docker Glossary is provided by Docker here: https://docs.docker.com/v1.11/engine/reference/glossary/

 Docker image: Docker images are the basis of containers.
-An image is an ordered collection of root filesystem changes and the corresponding execution parameters for use within a container runtime.
+An Image is an ordered collection of root filesystem changes and the corresponding execution parameters for use within a container runtime.
 An image typically contains a union of layered filesystems stacked on top of each other.
 An image does not have state and it never changes as it's deployed to various environments.